-- Chest X-Ray: This will show a scan of your lungs and give a good idea if some aspect of your airways are being obstructed.
+- Chest X-Ray: This will show a scan of your lungs and give a good idea if some aspect of your airways is being obstructed.

-- Sputum Test: If you are coughing up mucous, a sample will be taken of the mucous to be tested for viral infections.
+- Sputum Test: If you are coughing up mucus, a sample will be taken of the mucous to be tested for viral infections.

 There are common medications which are used to treat chronic bronchitis and asthma.